-Our findings highlight that the functional polymorphisms TLR9-1237 T/C (rs5743836) and TLR9-1486 C/T (rs187084) receptors are associated with increased risk of developing premalignant and malignant gastric diseases in this Brazilian population, so may act as a potential factor in the progression of gastric carcinogenesis.
+Our findings highlight that the functional polymorphisms of the TLR9-1237 T/C (rs5743836) and TLR9-1486 C/T (rs187084) receptors are associated with an increased risk of developing premalignant and malignant gastric diseases in this Brazilian population, and therefore may act as a potential factor in the progression of gastric carcinogenesis.
 TLR9 mRNA expression levels are upregulated in GC tissues and are modulated by both H. pylori infection and the presence of TLR9-1237 TC + CC-variant genotypes.
-The pattern of the host’s immune response, along with genetic and environmental factors, are essential for understanding the pathology of GC, thus polymorphisms in genes that affects its expression, such as TLR9 could have an effect on the development and clinical manifestation of disease.
+The pattern of the host’s immune response, along with genetic and environmental factors, are essential for understanding the pathology of GC.
+Thus, polymorphisms in genes that affect its expression, such as TLR9, could have an effect on the development and clinical manifestation of disease.

 Research perspectives

-Considering that most cases of the GC has a good prognosis and is treatable when diagnosed at an early stage, it is of the utmost importance to establish molecular markers capable of identifying risk groups and providing early diagnosis in individuals with increased risk of developing this neoplasm.
+Considering that most cases of GC have a good prognosis and are treatable when diagnosed at an early stage, it is of the utmost importance to establish molecular markers capable of identifying risk groups and providing early diagnosis in individuals with increased risk of developing this neoplasm.
 Overall, our results indicate that the TLR9 gene plays an important role in gastric carcinogenesis, highlighting the importance of the TLR9-1237 T/C (rs5743836) polymorphism in increasing gene expression and H. pylori infection, possibly triggering a stronger inflammatory response, which in turn enhances the risk of tumor progression.
-In the future, it would importantly to investigate another polymorphism in the TLR9 gene [TLR9-2848 C/T (rs352140)], described in the literature associated with cancer, but not yet analyzed in our Brazilian population.
+In the future, it would be important to investigate another polymorphism in the TLR9 gene [TLR9-2848 C/T (rs352140)], described in the literature as associated with cancer, but not yet analyzed in our Brazilian population.

 Acknowledgements